timruhkopf/Codewars/Skyscraper7x7/README.md

 of the key are unknown, we can build supersets of the dictionaries values based on partial visibility:
 (front, 0) and (0, back).
 As there are rows with no clue whatsoever all unique permutations are added as key (0,0).
 This dictionary now holds all possible clue combinations, that can easily be queried and follow the format provided by the parsed clues.
-By convention, this dictionary is refered to 'pclues' (permutation clues).
+By convention, this dictionary is referred to as 'pclues' (permutation clues).

 ### 1) Solving Unambigious

 At the very heart of this solving strategy lie row- & columnclues in combination with pclues.
 Each city grid is determined by its set of clues.
 These admissible combinations for each clue can be easily looked up in pclues and placed into two dictionaries named downtown_row and downtown_col respectively.
-These dictionaries are keyed by the row-/columnindex and at initiation copy the list of admissible permutations for the respective clue combination.
-The crux lies in combining multiple clues together to dismiss combinations in the set of permutations of each downtown_row and downtown_col to arrive at a single viable solution.
-A side note regarding the 'uninformative' (0,0) cases; on their own, they are indeed uninformative, but they reflect multiple 'interactions' of clues across the board.
+These dictionaries are keyed by the row-/columnindex and at initilisation copy the list of admissible permutations for the respective clue combination.
+The crux lies in combining multiple clues together to dismiss combinations in the set of permutations of each downtown_row and downtown_col to arrive at a single viable solution for the board.
+A side note regarding the 'uninformative' (0,0) cases; on their own, they are indeed uninformative, but as the solving progresses, they reflect multiple 'interactions' of clues across the board.
 Dismissing them altogether does not necessarily solve the board.

 The basic idea of this solving strategy is the following deterministic 'cross' update between downtown_row and downtown_col.
 Consider starting with the third row (index 2) for illustrative purposes: